Navigation Framework for a Hybrid Steel Bridge Inspection Robot: Navigation Framework

+Representing a steel bridge structure as a graph is a critical component of the navigation system.
+To build the graph, the input PCL data is processed through three algorithms: Structure Segmentation, NCBE, and Graph Construction as shown in Fig. \ref{fig:naviFrame}.
+NCBE algorithm is presented detail in \cite{bui2020control}, thus the others will be discussed in the following.

-Motion planning for a robot traversing on a steel bridge is a challenging task because of the limitation of working space (steel bar's dimensions) and the steel bridge structure's diversity.
-Serious damage occurs if the robot moves out of the steel bar edges.
-Therefore, steel bridge perception is critical to build a motion planner.
-The bridge structure can be perceived by a convolutional neutral network (CNN) \cite{narazaki2018automated}, however, it requires a huge data set and expensive tasks such as labeling.
+\textbf{Structure Segmentation Algorithm}: Classifying the cross-area and steel bars is critical to determine the types of the steel bridge structures.
+Therefore, steel bridge perception is a requirement to build a graph.
+The bridge structure can be perceived by a convolutional neutral network (CNN) \cite{narazaki2018automated}, however, it requires a huge cost to make a dataset, especially for steel bridges, which are usually located in rugged terrain.
 Moreover, with the variety of the structures, in the best of the author's knowledge, there is no CNN working on steel bridge structure detection.

-To detect the steel bridge structure, we propose a method based on the bridge's geometric features that they typically consists of two components: (1) steel bars and (2) cross areas.
+To detect the steel bridge structure, we propose a method based on the bridge's geometric features that they typically consist of two components: (1) steel bars and (2) cross areas.
 As the method segments the structure into these two components, the bridge structure is represented by a graph whose edges and vertices are the steel bars and cross areas, respectively.
 The steel bars are irregular in shape with one dimension being much longer than other, and their two ends connect two cross areas.
-The cross areas are regular in shape and its dimensions are similar, and there are at least two steel bars connected with it.
-The difference in the geometric features of the steel bars and cross areas are used to classify them.
+The cross areas are regular in shape and their dimensions are similar, and there are at least two steel bars connected with.
+The difference in the geometric features of the steel bars and cross areas is used to classify them.

 From the feature analysis, an algorithm is developed based on EM-GMM classification \cite{reynolds2009gaussian, nguyen2012fast, blekas2005spatially}.
 The EM-GMM classification is able to separate the structure into multiple clusters with irregular shapes.
 However, it requires a specific cluster number as input, and if there are several types of distribution in the data, EM-GMM does not works well.
 To deal with unknown cluster numbers, the algorithm works on a set of cluster numbers and determines which is the most suitable number $n_o$ for cluster segmentation.
-The number $n_o$ is then inputted into the EM-GMM algorithm \cite{reynolds2009gaussian, nguyen2012fast} that generates a set of clusters.
+The number $n_o$ is then inputted back into the EM-GMM algorithm that generates a set of clusters.

 To find the best cluster number for the steel bridge segmentation, a new concept - neighbor cluster - is introduced. \textit{Two clusters are considered as neighbors if they share a border with the length at least $l_b$}.
 From that, in Fig. \ref{fig:bar_cross}b, cluster 1 and 3 are considered neighbors because the border \textit{BC} is longer than the threshold $l_b$.
 Although there are some contacting points, there can be no neighbor-relationship between clusters 1 and 2 because the border \textit{AB} is shorter than $l_b$.
 The same applies to cluster 1 and 4 since \textit{CD} $\leq l_b$.
 From this idea, if the cluster numbers $n_o$ are optimal, the cross area should be the one with most neighbor clusters $n_m$ as shown in Fig. \ref{fig:bar_cross}b (cluster 3).
 Therefore, the first idea is that the cluster number $n_o$ is optimal if it makes the cross area cluster having $n_m$ with highest value.